jhyx/istorytell/readme.txt

+A game of interractive story telling by using wechat in php.

-This is the readme file created by Justin J.J.
+Created by Justin J.J.
 He on 2019-02-01.